-Edinburgh is the first designated UNESCO City of Literature in the world.
+In 2004, Edinburgh was designated the world’s first UNESCO City of Literature, a permanent title celebrating Edinburgh’s status as a literary capital and pioneer in the UNESCO Creative Cities network.
 This trailblazing city has a unique literary heritage spanning centuries and some of the world’s most exciting contemporary writers.
 Home to many firsts but always looking to the future, Edinburgh is alive with literary events, unique book shops and cafes, new writing and traditional (and not so traditional) storytelling.

 It is the birthplace and home to world-famous writers, poets and playwrights including Sir Arthur Conan Doyle (Sherlock Holmes), Walter Scott (Waverley), and J.K.
 Rowling (Harry Potter).
 It also has its own Poet Laureate, the Edinburgh Makar.
 Every year, Edinburgh hosts the largest celebration of the written word in the world in August with the Edinburgh International Book Festival, an event which welcomes over 800 authors from nearly 40 countries to the city.

 The city is home to unique institutions that work hard to champion literature and literacy, including Scottish Book Trust, a national charity changing lives through reading and writing, as well as the world’s first library dedicated to poetry alone, the Scottish Poetry Library, the Writers’ Museum and Makars’ Court, which commemorate Scottish writers and poets, and much more.
 There are over 50 bookshops in Edinburgh, most of which are key venues supporting the vibrant literary culture of the city, and the sixth oldest university in the English-speaking world can be found right in the very heart of the capital.